 Cici’s art is created with the intent of challenging beliefs society has clutched to its chest like it were a medal.
-She uses her blog – Shades of Cisi, her podcast – We Said It, and her online radio show – Stirring the Waters as other platforms to make this happen.
+She uses her blog – “Shades of Cisi”, her podcast – “We Said It”, and her online radio show – “Stirring the Waters” as other platforms to make this happen.

-He also Co-Anchored Hello Nigeria Show (Wazobia Max TV DSTV 259) a daily news program that does a number of reports on particular subjects such as current events or activities, arts, restaurants, non-profits and everything that would pertain to features on various topics/
+He also co-anchored “Hello Nigeria Show” (Wazobia Max TV DSTV 259) a daily news program that reports on particular subjects such as current events, arts, restaurants, non-profits and everything that would pertain to features news.

-Gbenga is a reputed Compere/Anchor for high profile events such as conferences, seminars and product programs such as Connect Nigeria’s Business Trade Fair, Central Bank of Nigeria Card Expo & Dinner at the Eko Hotel and Suites and Edge Student Summit at the Muson Centre, nomination party for the future awards, Committee of R-Business industry heads annual retreat amongst other high profile events.
+Gbenga is a reputed compere/anchor for high profile events such as conferences, seminars and product programs such as Connect Nigeria’s Business Trade Fair, Central Bank of Nigeria Card Expo & Dinner at the Eko Hotel and Suites and Edge Student Summit at the Muson Centre, nomination party for the future awards, Committee of R-Business industry heads annual retreat amongst other high profile events.

 Olalekan bagged a degree in Journalism from the University of Lagos and has participated in local journalism and new media training.
-In 2012, Olalekan earned himself a Certificate of Recognition from the United Nations AIDS (UNAIDS), for his works on ending HIV/AIDS in Africa.
+In 2012, Olalekan earned himself a Certificate of Recognition from the United Nations AIDS Agency (UNAIDS), for his works on ending HIV/AIDS in Africa.
 Olalekan Ibrahim presently lives in Abuja, Nigeria.

 and general-interest features http://sunnewsonline.com/osun-osogbo/

 Peter Okeugo is a journalist and human rights activist, whose reporting secured the release of underage girls abducted by the Bauchi Shari’ah Commission in Northern Nigeria, forcefully converted to Islam and arranged in marriage to older men.
-He is a former delegate to the Youth Assembly at the United Nations, New York, and the Project Lead for AVoice4Us, an innovative civic media solution to increase human rights reporting and advocate for social justice as well as human rights protection in Nigeria.
+He is a former delegate to the Youth Assembly at the United Nations, New York, and the project lead for “AVoice4Us”, an innovative civic media solution to increase human rights reporting and advocate for social justice as well as human rights protection in Nigeria.
 Peter is a 2017 Associate Fellow of the Civic Hive Nigeria; and Fellow of the Carrington Youth Fellowship Initiative of the US Consulate General, Lagos, respectively.
-In September 2017, he was selected by the UNESCO to develop objectives, strategies and action plans for greater involvement of the youth and social enterprises in biosphere reserves, globally, at the first ever 2017 MAB Youth Forum in Italy.
+In September 2017, he was selected by the UNESCO to develop objectives, strategies and action plans for greater involvement of young people in social enterprises in biosphere reserves, globally, at the first ever 2017 MAB Youth Forum in Italy.
 Peter was nominated for the 2016 Nigeria Goodwill Ambassador Awards under the Positive Youth Influencer category.
 As a result of his efforts in youth mentoring and development, he was awarded the 2015 Associate Fellowship of the Royal Commonwealth Society, London, by Her Majesty, Queen Elizabeth II.
 In 2014, Peter represented Nigeria at the Nudge Global Leadership Challenge in Amsterdam.
 His ideas were pivotal to designing a sustainability model for Shake the World, a South Africa-based social enterprise, which helps to eradicate poverty and provide employment for local women in KwaZulu-Natal Province of South Africa.
 He is an alumnus of the Emerging Leaders’ Program of the YALI Regional Leadership Center, Accra, West Africa (an initiative of ex-US President, Barrack Obama, for young African leaders).